refinedev/refine/documentation/docs/ui-frameworks/antd/components/auth-page.md

 ### `formProps`

 `formProps` uses for passing props to the form component.
-In the example below you can see that the `initialValues` are changed with `formProps`.
+In the example below you can see that the `initialValues` are changed with `formProps` and also the `onFinish` function is changed.

 ```tsx live previewHeight=500px hideCode url=http://localhost:3000/login
 const { AuthPage } = RefineAntd;